Reference dose

-A reference dose is the United States Environmental Protection Agency's maximum acceptable oral dose of a toxic substance, "below which no adverse noncancer health effects should result from a lifetime of exposure".
+A reference dose is the United States Environmental Protection Agency's (EPA) maximum acceptable oral dose of a toxic substance, "below which no adverse noncancer health effects should result from a lifetime of exposure".
 Reference doses have been most commonly determined for pesticides.
 The EPA defines an oral reference dose (abbreviated RfD) as:

 [A]n estimate, with uncertainty spanning perhaps an order of magnitude, of a daily oral exposure to the human population (including sensitive subgroups) that is likely to be without an appreciable risk of deleterious effects during a lifetime.

 Definition

-The United States Environmental Protection Agency defines a reference dose (abbreviated RfD) as the maximum acceptable oral dose of a toxic substance, below which no adverse non cancerous health effects should result from a lifetime of exposure.
+The EPA (defines a reference dose (abbreviated RfD) as the maximum acceptable oral dose of a toxic substance, below which no adverse non cancerous health effects should result from a lifetime of exposure.
 It is an estimate, with uncertainty spanning perhaps an order of magnitude, of a daily oral exposure to the human population (including sensitive subgroups) that is likely to be without an appreciable risk of deleterious effects during a lifetime.

 Regulatory status

-RfDs are no enforceable standards, unlike National Ambient Air Quality Standards.
+RfDs are not enforceable standards, unlike National Ambient Air Quality Standards.
 RfDs are risk assessment benchmarks, and the EPA tries to set other regulations, so that people are not exposed to chemicals in amounts that exceed RfDs.
 According to the EPA from 2008, "[a]n aggregate daily exposure to a [chemical] at or below the RfD (expressed as 100 percent or less of the RfD) is generally considered acceptable by EPA."
 States can set their own RfDs.

 For example, the EPA set an acute RfD for children of 0.0015 mg/kg/day for the organochlorine insecticide endosulfan, based on neurological effects observed in test animals.
-The EPA then looked at dietary exposure to endosulfan, and found that for the most exposed 0.1% of children age 1–6, their daily consumption of the endosulfan exceeded this RfD.
+The EPA then looked at dietary exposure to endosulfan, and found that for the most exposed 0.1 % of children age 1–6, their daily consumption of the endosulfan exceeded this RfD.
 To remedy this, the EPA revoked the use of endosulfan on the crops that contributed the most to exposure of children: certain beans, peas, spinach, and grapes.

 Types

 Reference doses are chemical-specific, i.e. the EPA determines a unique reference dose for every substance it evaluates.
 Often separate acute (0-1 month)and chronic RfDs (more than one month) are determined for the same substance.
 Reference doses are specific to dietary exposure.
 When assessing inhalation exposure, EPA uses "reference concentrations" (RfCs), instead of RfDs.
-Note that RfDs apply only to non-cancer effects.
+RfDs apply only to non-cancer effects.
 When evaluating carcinogenic effects, the EPA uses the Q1* method.